 - 100% waterproof

-This trail camera from Campark is a inexpensive option to consider.
+This trail camera from Vikeri is an inexpensive option to consider.
 It’s super easy to mount to almost any tree with the included strap which takes the question of how to mount it out of the equation assuming you have a tree near enough to your feeders.
 The motion detectors and night vision are also nice touches.

 However do not expect the video quality of a GoPro from this trail camera.
 It might be just fine for your needs but if you are wanting ultra crisp and clean videos showing the tiniest details of the birds at your feeders, consider something a little nicer.
 Having said that, this is still the most popular trail camera on Amazon and is used in numerous application by many many people, including setting it up near a bird feeder.